HCA97/LOL-Match-Outcome/README.md

 ### Prefect Development

-You can easly run each prefect locally like you run python code.
-But before you start running them don't forget to create necessary prefect blocks and deployments.
+You can easily run each Prefect locally like you run python code.
+But before you start running them, don't forget to create the necessary Prefect blocks and deployments.

 ### API Development

-If you are using vscode you can run the api in the debug mode easly.
+If you are using vscode, you can run the API in the debug mode easily.

 > ***Note:**
 > Before you started the api don't forget to login `wandb` and `gcloud`*